Paramount Theatre (Manhattan): History

-The theater was gutted and turned into retail space and office space for The New York Times.
+On February 21, 1966 after a run of the James Bond film, Thunderball, the Paramount was closed for good and later gutted and turned into retail and office space for The New York Times.
 The entrance arch was closed in and the marquee removed.
-There was no trace of the theater remaining, but in 2000, a large section of the Broadway office building was leased by World Wrestling Federation, which recreated the famous arch and marquee (with the Paramount logo restored) and developed the space into WWF New York, a themed club and restaurant, though after a battle with the World Wildlife Fund in 2002, the complex was renamed The World.
+There was no trace of the theater remaining, but in 1999, a large section of the Broadway office building was leased by World Wrestling Federation (WWF), which recreated the famous arch and marquee (with the Paramount logo restored) and developed the space into WWF New York, a themed club and restaurant, though after a legal battle with the World Wildlife Fund in 2002, the complex was renamed The World.
 The WWE operation closed in 2003, and the location then became home to the Hard Rock Cafe, relocated from its previous home on 57th Street.

 The Paramount's Wurlitzer organ was removed prior to the theater's demolition and installed in the Century II Convention Hall in Wichita, Kansas in 1968.
 The organ continues to be used today for concerts and other events.